HanozDar/challenges/README.md

 I've also added some RingZer0 coding challenge writeups.
 I'd solved this a long time ago, but lost the code for it, thought it'd be fun to re-do them!

+Adding to that, in preperation of my finals, I'm doing the Narnia buffer overflow challenges, so I'll upload the writeups to that as well
 Thank you!